 The second on our list is Tootle, the app which ignited the concept of Ride-sharing in Nepal.
 Also, Tootle is a Nepalese start-up company that was established in 2017.
 Expensive taxis in Kathmandu got their worthy competitor when people started booking rides on their smartphones via Tootle.
 The app got popular within some months.
 Of course, it was a unique medium of transport to get to the destinations faster than on public buses & expensive taxis.

 Tootle also initially started with bike services and later added taxi services.
 Also, it is a bit cheaper than Pathao.
-It also has its wallet for digital transactions where you can load money via eSewa or Khalti.
+It also has a wallet for digital transactions where you can load money via eSewa or Khalti.
 The app performance is halted with crashes while canceling a ride.
 Besides that, there are no significant problems.

 - Country of Origin:- Nepal